Magnus Stenbock: Death and funeral

 Stenbock died on 23 February 1717 in his cell at Kastellet.
 The cause of death has not been determined with certainty, but it was probably due to his long illness and lifestyle-related fragility.
 His defense script, along with other belongings, were hidden in a double-bottomed coffin that was brought to Sweden, and it took several decades before his writings came to public knowledge.
 On Frederick IV's orders, Stenbock's effects were registered and sealed, and his residence was draped in black velvet.
 Stenbock lay in state for a few days until he was buried "with all the conventional military honors" in the Garrison Church in Copenhagen.
 His coffin was later transported from Helsingør to Helsingborg in November 1719 and then, after a solemn procession across the city, taken to Vapnö Castle Church.
-Stenbock laid there until the death of his wife on 11 May 1722, when the spouses were finally interred side by side in the Oxenstierna family crypt in Uppsala Cathedral.
+Stenbock laid there until the death of his wife on 11 May 1722, when they were interred side by side in the Oxenstierna family crypt in Uppsala Cathedral.

 Legacy

 Stenbock is one of the few figures in the history of Sweden to be described as a hero by Swedish historians and become a figure in Swedish folklore.
-Through his open letters, speeches and defense scripts, Stenbock was able to defend his reputation and spread the image of a bold and far-sighted military leader in 18th century Europe.
+Through his open letters, speeches and defense scripts, Stenbock was able to defend his reputation and spread the image of a bold and far-sighted military leader in 18th-century Europe.
 The mystique around Stenbock continued to spread throughout the emergence of romantic nationalism during the 19th and early 20th centuries.
 He was called "the great Carolean" by historians such as Erik Gustaf Geijer, Anders Fryxell, Claes Annerstedt, and Carl Grimberg.
 Among romantic nationalistic cultural personalities, Stenbock has been portrayed in Gustaf Cederström's historical paintings and in Carl Snoilsky's poems "Stenbock's courier" and "By the Lathe", as well as in the poem "Stenbock" by Oscar Patric Sturzen-Becker and in the play "Magnus Stenbock" by Arnold Munthe.
 The opinion of Stenbock has been less positive abroad.
 Polish historians called him a war criminal and in Schleswig-Holstein, he was associated with the burning of Altona.
 However, Danish historians such as Knud Fabricius, August Tuxen, and Palle Lauring have written more positively about Stenbock; Lauring wrote: "at that time in Denmark, we had not a single man who possessed the skill, intelligence and human carat of Stenbock".
 The Swedish memory of Stenbock faded after the Second World War and the long period between 1932 and 1976 when the Swedish Social Democratic Party were in power.